What’s the Difference Between Fully-Insured, Self-Insured, and Level-Funded Health Plans?

 What are the advantages of self-insured coverage?

-The biggest draw is that you don’t have to pay premiums to an insurance company—and subsidize their profits in the process.
-In turn, you may be able to offer your employees more affordable premiums.
+The biggest draw is that you don’t have to pay premiums to an insurance company and subsidize their profits in the process.
+In turn, it may lower your health insurance costs and allow you to offer your employees more affordable premiums.

 Many employers also appreciate the ability to customize benefits, cost-sharing, and other provisions to meet their employees’ unique needs.
 Self-insured plans are less regulated than fully-insured plans (see below), so you’re not stuck with the standardized options insurance companies offer.